 • Adopt your pet to a new home yourself.
 This transition will be much easier for your pet and for you.

 If you have exhausted these other avenues, you can surrender your pet to Metro Animal Services.
 We will accept any pet from a resident of one of Metro’s cities.
-We charge $60 for a dog or cat surrender and $10 per kitten or puppy in order to cover the costs to house your surrendered pet(s) while finding their Forever Family.
-If you live outside these cities, we will accept your pet on a space available basis and charge $100.
+We charge $75 for a dog or cat surrender and $15 per kitten or puppy (under 7 months of age) in order to cover costs to house your surrendered pet(s) while finding their forever family.

 Can you guarantee that my pet will be placed for adoption?